GrazerComputerClub/GC2-xHAT/README.md

 - Solder R8, R9, R10 lying on backside (to not disturb switches) or
 - Advanced people can solder SMD1206 resistors instead of classic standing ones
 - Buzzer can be very loud, solder 47 KOhm resistor for silent operation
+- Solder DS18B20 with maximum wire length to keep it away from board heat sources

 ### Components list